mundya/rig/DEVELOP.md

 Note: The test suite should be included in coverage reporting.
 This has, amongst other things, helped find numerous tests which inadvertently never got run.

+If you're using a system-wide install, you must tell coverage where to find the Rig module's source.
+A simple utility is included in `utils/rig_path.py` which prints the path of the installed Rig library.
+Tests can thus be run as follows:

+    py.test tests --cov "$(./utils/rig_path.py)" --cov tests

 ### Code standards checking